Coiba: History

-Coiba separated from continental Panama about 12,000 to 18,000 years ago when sea levels rose.
+Coiba separated from continental Panama between 12,000 and 18,000 years ago when sea levels rose.
 Plants and animals on the new island became isolated from mainland populations and over the millennia most animals have diverged in appearance and behaviour from their mainland counterparts.
-The island is home to many endemic subspecies, including the Coiba Island howler monkey, the Coiba agouti and the Coiba spinetail.
+The island is home to many endemic subspecies, including the Coiba Island howler monkey, and the Coiba spinetail.

-Coiba was home to the Coiba Cacique Indians until about 1560, when they were conquered by the Spanish and forced into slavery.

-In 1919 a penal colony was built on the island and during the years that Panama was under the dictatorships of Omar Torrijos and Manuel Noriega, the prison on Coiba was a feared place with a reputation for brutal conditions, extreme tortures, executions and political murder.
-Nobody knows exactly how many people were killed in the prison during this period, but sources claim that the number could be close to three hundred.
+In 1919, a penal colony was built on the island and during the years that Panama was under the dictatorships of Omar Torrijos and Manuel Noriega, the prison on Coiba was a feared place with a reputation for brutal conditions, extreme torture, executions and political murders.
+Nobody knows exactly how many people were killed in the prison during that period, but sources claim that the number could be close to 300.
 As such, the island was avoided by locals, and other than the prison, was completely undeveloped.

 After the prison was closed down in 2004, the island's pristine condition made it ideal as a reserve.
 It is now said that the prison is haunted by the ghosts of prisoners.
 One story is that a guard was chasing a prisoner, but the prisoner was a ghost.
 The guard was so scared that he shot himself.
-It is also one of the last places in Central America where the scarlet macaw can be found in large numbers in the wild.
-The island is about 75% forested with a large fraction standing ancient forest.
+Coiba is also one of the last places in Central America where the scarlet macaw can be found in large numbers in the wild.
+The island is about 75% forested with a large fraction comprising standing ancient forest.
 Coiba Island is home to rare flora and fauna found only on the island.
 The island also harbours tree species that have long disappeared from the mainland due to deforestation and overharvesting.